levinmathewabraham/dubai-police-website-clone/README.md

-# dpWebClone
+# DP WebClone

-This project is a clone of the Dubai Police website homepage (https://www.dubaipolice.gov.ae/wps/portal/home) built using HTML and CSS.
-It aims to replicate the design and partial functionality of the original website as a learning exercise in front-end web development.
+DP WebClone (Dubai Police Website Clone) project is a clone of the Dubai Police website (https://www.dubaipolice.gov.ae/wps/portal/home) built using HTML5 and CSS3 (Bootstrap).
+It aims to replicate the design and partial functionality of the original website for front-end development.
 <br><br>
-Note: The website is not completely responsive.
-It is still a work-in-progress.
+Note: The website is still a work-in-progress.